 As the wife of a firefighter and a former volunteer firefighter, I strongly concur.
 However, as a mother and somewhat erratic chef, I know how annoying those little plastic boxes can be.
 From false alarms caused by burning the toast to annoying low-battery chirps that wake up sleeping babies, I can empathize with homeowners who leave a smoke alarm dangling from the ceiling after a run-in with a broom.

 I took my own advice and went out and picked up a Nest Protect at The Home Depot and installed it at my house.
+Aside from this, other home improvements like replacing the kitchen tile backsplash can also be opted.
 Check out this video I made to see how easy it is to install, and also to see me gush over how gorgeous it is—so much better looking than those standard white plastic boxes we’re all used to!
 I also review some of the benefits a smart home gains by adding a smart sensor like the Nest Protect to its lineup.

 Why a Smart Smoke Alarm is Better